Last Updated: 20 May 2020

 19.1.
 If a Loan Request is fully funded but the Borrower decides not to complete the Loan, we may charge the Borrower a fee which shall be notified to the Borrower prior to the Bid process beginning.

 19.3.
-A note of the Completion Fee will be given to you immediately upon you entering into the Loan Agreement, and will be deducted from the Advance.
+A note of the Completion Fee will be provided at the time of applying and on the Loan Agreement.
+The fee will be deducted from the Advance.

 19.4.
 The Completion Fee covers our role in supplying the Service.
 For the avoidance of doubt, it is not for dealing with any analysis we carry out as part of our free borrower due diligence which is undertaken on a no-cost no-liability basis.